 4.4.3.3 Regulation Deployment

 Regulation Deployment is limited to Resources that have cleared Regulation-Up and/or Regulation-Down with a Control Status of “Regulating”.
 Regulation-Up and/or Regulation-Down is deployed on specific Resources through Setpoint Instructions via the AGC system.
-The deployment is on a pro-rata basis, based upon Regulation-Up and/or Regulation-Down cleared MW and RTBM assigned priority group order.
-As the RTBM is run, it will populate the priority groups for each interval.
+The deployment is on a pro-rata basis, based upon Regulation-Up and/or Regulation-Down cleared MW and assigned priority group order.
+As the Intra-Day RUC is run, it will populate the priority groups for each interval.
 Each of the Regulation-Up and Regulation-Down cleared Resources will be assigned to a Regulation-Up and/or Regulation-Down priority group.
+If any Resources remain without a priority group assignment after the Intra-Day RUC is run, then RTBM will assign these Resources to the lowest priority group.
 The AGC system deploys starting with lowest priority group to highest group in the respective direction when regulation is needed in that direction.
 The number of priority groups is a configurable parameter that may be adjusted from time to time.
 SPP will analyze the market operations and will recommend to the MWG, ORWG and MOPC the number of priority groups it believes will produce the best operational results.

 Resources are assigned to priority groups based on the three criteria below which are independent of each other: